Parsha Terumah: Shemoth/Exodus 25:1 - 27:19

 But we cannot stray from what YAHUAH has shown us.
 We have to do exactly as He has shown us.

-We get emails and phone calls (and drop-ins) all the time from people who have learned different things from other people.
-Most often, these conversations concern the Messiah’s Name, the validity of the New Testament, or the calendar we use.
+We get emails and phone calls all the time from people who have learned different things from other people.
+Most often, these conversations concern the Father’s Name, the Messiah, the New Testament, or the calendar we use.

 We read their messages and hear them out patiently as they explain what they’ve learned.
 Then, we do our best to explain what was shown to us.